2016 Catalyst Canada Honours Champion, Company/Firm Leader

 Frank Vettese has been committed to advancing women and diversity and inclusion (D&I) throughout his entire career.
-Described as “relentlessly persistent, extraordinarily brave, and absolutely visionary,” Mr. Vettese recognizes that a diverse and inclusive workplace environment is both a business and a moral imperative, and that inclusive behaviours are an essential leadership competency.
+Described as “relentlessly persistent, extraordinarily brave, and absolutely visionary,” Mr. Vettese recognizes that a diverse and inclusive work environment is both a business and a moral imperative and that inclusive behaviors are an essential leadership competency.

 Mr. Vettese joined Deloitte in 2002, and has served as both the national and global leader of the financial advisory practice.
 He was elected Managing Partner and Chief Executive of Deloitte Canada in 2012.
 In 2016, he also became Deloitte’s Chief Inclusion Officer, signaling to the Firm that he is personally accountable for continuing to advance D&I at Deloitte, leveraging a number of critical D&I initiatives he has personally sponsored.
 For example, in 2006, Mr. Vettese co-founded the Canadian Women’s Initiative (CanWin) to unlock women’s potential and engage and retain women at Deloitte.
 After participating on Deloitte’s Global Inclusion Council as the representative for Financial Advisory, one of Deloitte’s five global services, he also started the Canadian Inclusion Council in 2013, which he chaired until assuming the Chief Inclusion Officer role.